RoboCup-SPL/GameController/README.md

-# RoboCup SPL GameController Support Tools
+# RoboCup HSL GameController Support Tools

-These are the GameController support tools developed by team B-Human for the RoboCup SPL.
+These are the GameController support tools developed by team B-Human for the RoboCup HSL.
 Originally, this repository contained the GameController as well.
 It was used in the RoboCup SPL from 2013 to 2022.
 Since 2023, [a new version](https://github.com/RoboCup-SPL/GameController3) is being used.